 The UK government has commenced negotiations with a Japanese company a new nuclear power station on Anglesey.

 Recently, Energy secretary Greg Clark told MPs announced that public money could potentially be invested into Wylfa Newydd.

-The proposal has been in limbo for the past couple of years, however, ministers believe that latest development are a significant step forward.
+The proposal has been in limbo for the past couple of years, however, ministers believe that latest development

 "This is an important next step for the project, although no decision has been taken yet to proceed with the project, and successful conclusion of these negotiations will be subject to full government, regulatory and other approvals, including but not limited to value for money, due diligence and state aid requirements,” said Clark.